StyleCraft Blog

 Your House, Your Rules

 When you’re a renter, every hole you nail in the wall can come with a price.
 Rental agreements and overbearing landlords stymie your style and limit your ability to decorate your home to your standard.
-But when you buy a home, you don’t need to ask for permission or forgiveness for painting walks or hanging wall art.
-In fact, when you purchase a new-construction home from StyleCraft, you get to have a say in a range of structural options — from flooring and lighting fixtures to Flex Room uses.
-In other words, you can tailor your home’s form and function to your needs today and tomorrow.
+When you buy a home, you don’t need to ask for permission or forgiveness for painting walks or hanging wall art.
+In fact, when you purchase a new construction home from StyleCraft, you have a say in a range of structural options — from flooring and lighting fixtures to Flex Room uses.
+One of the biggest benefits of buying a house vs renting is that you can tailor your home's form and function to your needs today and tomorrow.

 Invest in Your Future

-Homes have other ways of generating cashflow, too, whether you’re buying a rental property, looking for a paying roommate, or renting out the entire property or just a room or two through services such as Airbnb.
+Beyond long-tern appreciation, homes have other ways of generating cash flow, whether you're buying a rental property, looking for a paying roommate, or renting our the entire property or just a room or two through services such as Airbnb.

 And then there’s the easiest way to generate wealth through home ownership: doing absolutely nothing.
 Most homes naturally accrue value over time — and if you do a little DIY work here or hire a contractor for a special project there — you can generate a generous profit when you finally sell down the road.

-There’s a good reason why may people still steadfastly believe this: it’s been true for so long.
+It may sound counterintuitive, but buying a home today can often be more cost-effective than renting.
+Historically, renting was cheaper, but rising rental rates and shifts in work flexibility are changing the landscape.
+There's a good reason why many people still steadfastly believe this: it's been true for so long.
 But the home market is different today, and a number of factors have put the price of renting and owning in the same ballpark.
 In many cases, the bottom line of buying is more attractive than renting.